tnebooks/12th-physics/content.en/atomic-and-nuclear-physics/atom-models/index.md

 Materials in the solid, liquid and gaseous states emit electromagnetic radiations when they are heated up and these emitted radiations usually exhibit continuous spectrum.
 For example, when white light is examined through a spectrometer, electromagnetic radiations of all wavelengths are observed which is a continuous spectrum.

-In early twentieth century, many scientists spent considerable time in understanding the characteristic radiations emitted by the atoms of individual elements exposed to a flame or electrical discharge.
+In early twentieth century, many scientists spent considerable time in understanding the characteristic radiations emitted by the atoms of individual elements exposed to a flame or

+<div align="center">
+  <img src="9.21.png"/>
+  <p> Figure 9.21 </strong>Spectrum of an atom </p>
+</div>

+electrical discharge.
 When they were viewed or photographed, instead of a continuous spectrum, the radiation contains of a set of discrete lines, each with characteristic wavelength.
 In other words, the wavelengths of the radiation obtained are well defined and their positions and intensities are characteristic of the element as shown in Figure 9.21.

 This implies that these spectra are unique to each element and can be used to identify the element of the gas (like finger print used to identify a person) – that is, it varies from one gas to another gas.
 This uniqueness of line spectra of elements made the scientists to determine the composition of stars, sun and also used to identify the unknown compounds.

+**Hydrogen spectrum**

-**Hydrogen spectrum** When the hydrogen gas enclosed in a tube is heated up, it emits electromagnetic radiations of certain sharply-defined characteristic wavelength (line spectrum), called hydrogen emission spectrum (Refer unit 5, volume 1 of +2 physics text book).
+When the hydrogen gas enclosed in a tube is heated up, it emits electromagnetic radiations of certain sharply-defined characteristic wavelength (line spectrum), called hydrogen emission spectrum (Refer unit 5, volume 1 of +2 physics text book).
 The emission spectrum of hydrogen is shown in Figure 9.22(a).

 When any gas is heated up, the thermal energy is supplied to excite the electrons.
 Similarly by all occurring light on the atoms, electrons can be excited.
-Once the
+Once the electrons get sufficient energy as given by Bohr’s postulate (c), it absorbs energy with particular wavelength (or frequency) and jumps from one stationary state (original state) to another state with those wavelengths (or frequencies) for the colours that are not observed are seen as dark lines in the absorption spectrum as shown in Figure 9.22 (b).

 <div align="center">
-  <img src="9.21.png"/>
-  <p> Figure 9.21 </strong>Spectrum of an atom </p>
-</div>
-electrons get sufficient energy as given by Bohr’s postulate (c), it absorbs energy with particular wavelength (or frequency) and jumps from one stationary state (original state) to another state with those wavelengths (or frequencies) for the colours that are not observed are seen as dark lines in the absorption spectrum as shown in Figure 9.22 (b).

-<div align="center">
   <img src="9.22.png"/>
   <p> Figure 9.22 </strong>Hydrogen spectrum (a) emission (b) absorption</p>
 </div>

-**Line spectrum**

-Since electrons in excited states have very small life time, these electrons jump back to ground state through spontaneous emission in a short duration of time (approximately \(10^-8\)s by emitting the radiation with same wavelength (or frequency) corresponding to the colours it absorbed (Figure 9.22 (a)).
+Since electrons in excited states have very small life time, these electrons jump back to ground state through spontaneous emission in a short duration of time (approximately {{<katex>}}10^{-8}{{</katex>}}s) by emitting the radiation with same wavelength (or frequency) corresponding to the colours it absorbed (Figure 9.22 (a)).
 This is called emission spectroscopy.

 The wavelengths of these lines can be calculated with great precision.
 Further, the emitted radiation contains wavelengths both lesser and greater than wavelengths of lines in the visible spectrum.